grafana/pyroscope/docs/sources/configure-server/configure-object-storage-backend.md

 - [Azure Blob Storage](https://azure.microsoft.com/es-es/services/storage/blobs/)
 - [Swift (OpenStack Object Storage)](https://wiki.openstack.org/wiki/Swift)

-> Under the hood Pyroscope uses [Thanos' object store client] library, so their stated limitations apply.
+> Internally, Pyroscope uses [Thanos' object store client] library, so their stated limitations apply.

 [Thanos' object store client]: https://github.com/thanos-io/objstore#supported-providers-clients

 ## Amazon S3

 To use an AWS S3 or S3-compatible bucket for long term storage, you can find Pyroscope's configuration parameters [in the reference config][aws_ref].
-Apart from those it is also possible to supply configuration using [the well-known environment variables] of the AWS SDK.
+Apart from those parameters, it is also possible to supply configuration  parameters using [the well-known environment variables][aws_enf] of the AWS SDK.

 At a minimum, you will need to provide a values for the `bucket_name`, `endpoint`, `access_key_id`, and `secret_access_key` keys.